 With the increasing popularity of cannabis consumption, there is also a rise in the variety of strains available in the market – and this includes pink or purple-toned buds.
 While these multicolored flowers are not known to possess any recreational or medicinal advantage over their green counterparts, face-value certainly has its strong points.
 Even better, by having enough horticulture know-how, producing these colorful plants is attainable.

 Having brightly-colored cannabis is a novel trend that creates an alluring visual appearance.
 Although that does not equate to enhanced cannabinoid potency or health effects, this fascination is still taking the horticulture and retail scene by storm.

 Parts That Can Alter Colors

-Protruding from the calyx are the female cannabis’ sexual organ called pistils.
+Protruding from the calyx are the female cannabis’ sexual organ called pistils, this is one way to identify the gender of cannabis plants and ensure they are female.
 These hairy filaments, in some cases, turn pink or purple, while the rest of the buds remain green.
 When this happens, some of the pistil color may be retained after drying or curing.